Kafue

 • Kafue is ideal for the experienced safari enthusiast or birder.

-• The Busanga Plains in the north of the Kafue National Park are the best area for game viewing.
+• The Busanga Plains in the north of Kafue National Park are the best area for game viewing, a thrilling tableau of predator and prey

-• Lufupa River, situated in the central areas of the Kafue National Park, is the best area for leopard sightings.
+• Lufupa River, in the central part of Kafue National Park, is the best area for leopard sightings.

 When to visit Kafue

-Most of the Kafue is closed for safari visitors during the summer rainy season, especially the flooded Busanga Plains.
+Virtually all of Kafue is closed for safari visitors during the summer rainy season, especially the flooded Busanga Plains.
 So it’s not the ideal time to visit.
-A few of the lodges that remain open offer very good prices.
-As with other parks in Zambia, the landscape is green and lush, there are plenty of babies being born and it’s a great time for birding.
-But the animals are harder to find given the lush vegetation and more dispersed across the park.
-It’s hot and humid and the summer rain makes for poor road conditions.
-Some of the normal routes may be impossible to navigate.
+A few central lodges remain open with attractive prices.
+The landscape is green and lush; there are plenty of babies being born and it’s a great time for birding.
+But the animals are harder to find given the lush vegetation.
+It’s hot and humid.
+Plus the summer rain makes for poor road conditions.
+(Some of the normal routes may be impossible to navigate!)

 AVG RAINFALL 160 mm